Oliver Crane (clergy)

 Rev. Oliver Crane, D.D., LL.
 D. (1822–1896) was a 19th-century American Presbyterian clergyman, Oriental scholar, and poet.
-His life was an active one, including extensive traveling in Turkey, Europe, Egypt and Palestine, assidous investigating, and versatile writing.
+His life was an active one, including extensive traveling in Turkey, Europe, Egypt and Palestine, assiduous investigating, and versatile writing.
 Crane was pastor of several churches in the U.S., but since 1870, he devoted his time largely to literary efforts.
 He was the author of Minto and Other Poems. translated Virgil's Aeneid literally into English dactylic hexameter.

 Crane helped Montclair, New Jersey grow through his efforts in creating Clermont Avenue from Valley Road to Forest Street, and of Forest Street from Clermont Avenue to Walnut Street.
 He was one of the corporate members of the First Presbyterian Church in the town, and took an active part in all its interests.

 Early life and education

 Oliver Crane was born in West Bloomfield, now Montclair, New Jersey, July 12, 1822.
 He was the son of Stephen Fordham and Matilda Howell (Smith) Crane.

 His early education began in his native town with Gideon Wheeler as his instructor, in the school-house afterward used by the First Presbyterian Church.
 After preparing for college, he entered Yale University as a Sophomore, and graduated thence with honors in the class of 1845, and from Union Theological Seminary in 1848.